David Westley: Playing career

 Westley's junior club was the Cairns Kangaroos.
 He was Canberra's Rookie of the Year in 1993, and was a part of the Grand Final winning side in 1994 as they defeated Canterbury-Bankstown in the decider.
 As of the 2020 NRL season, this has been Canberra's last premiership victory.

 The following year, Westley was selected to play for Papua New Guinea in the 1995 World Cup in England.
 Westley played for Canberra until the end of the 1999 NRL season before departing the club to sign with Parramatta.
 Westley played 25 games for Parramatta in his first season at the club as they reached the preliminary final against Brisbane which Parramatta lost 16–10 at Stadium Australia.
 He played eight games the following year at Parramatta finished as runaway Minor Premiers.
+He was selected to start in the Front row for Papua New Guinea in a test match against the defending world champions Australia coming up with a brilliant offload to put John Wilshire over the line.
 In 2002, he signed for the Northern Eagles playing twelve games.
 He then returned to Cairns to coach the senior side.